kendall-s/HyPro2_py/README.md

 ### Running HyPro

 Setup a Python environment using the included requirements.txt, there is not anything complex in the environment so it should not have any issues being created.
+If there is issue try running conda and using the environment.yml file instead.

-Run the MainMenu.py file to open HyPro
+Run the MainMenu.py file from the project root to open HyPro.

 ### Processing